 miRNA profiles have been established across the different developmental stages and different sexes of S. japonicum and S. mansoni, and the potential function for some miRNAs have been suggested based on the profiling data, but their precise roles, such as how they regulate potential targets, remain elusive.
 Target prediction is an important pipeline in order to learn about the function of miRNAs.
 Previous miRNA target prediction has been carried out on schistosomes mainly within the 3' UTR of mRNAs [29,84].
 However, some studies have shown that the target sites are not limited to the 3' UTR and can be located within the CDS and even the 5' UTR [85,86].
 In addition to canonical target sites, non-canonical sites (i.e., “non-seed” sites [87,88]) have widespread biological functions, which undoubtedly increases prediction complexity.
 Here, we have focused on the mechanism whereby miRNAs can potentially regulate the expression of gender-associated genes.

 Combining the algorithms of PITA [46] and RNAhybrid [47], putative miRNA target sites were predicted against the full length mRNA transcripts that exhibited gender differential expression.
-Half of these were predicted to contain miRNA target sites (Table 1, S9 and S10 Tables).
+Half of these were predicted to contain miRNA target sites (Table 1, Supplementary S9 and S10 Tables).
 On average, 1.6 putative miRNA target sites were predicted per individual gene, with most sites located within the CDS (~70%) of both male and female biased expressed genes (Fig 5A).
 Work with HEK293 cells has shown that within the exonic crosslink-centered regions, 50% of sites correspond to the CDS compared with 46% to 3' UTRs [89].
 In another study, it was shown that 41% and 40% miRNA binding sites were located in the 3' UTRs and CDS, respectively, in the human brain [90].
 The over-concentration of binding sites in the CDS reported here may have been caused by the fact that the 3' UTR may be fractured in a group of S. japonicum mRNA transcripts (only about 10% gender-associated mRNA transcripts have a complete 3' UTR based on the presence of a poly(A) tail).The seed type plays has an important impact on miRNA regulatory function [91].
 Here in our analysis, no mismatch was allowed in the seed site, and a single G:U wobble was only allowed for seed sizes of 7 and 8.
 The percentage of target sites was gradually decreased in size type of 6:0:0, 7:0:0 to 8:0:0, while the percentage of target sites was similar for seed types of 7:0:1 and 8:0:1 (Fig 5B).
 Individually, sja-let-7, sja-miR-1 sja-miR-7-5p, sja-miR-3479-5p sja-miR-190-5p, sja-miR-71 and sja-miR-71b-5p have the most putative sites within the sex-biased expressed genes (Fig 5C) of which sja-let-7, sja-miR-1 sja-miR-7-5p are male-biased miRNAs, while sja-miR-71b-5p is female-biased [26].
 In contrast, few target sites have been predicted for sja-miR-125b and sja-bantam, two miRNAs abundantly expressed in male and female worms, respectively, indicating that they may regulate non-gender-associated genes.

 Conclusions